metalsmith/metalsmith.io/src/index.md

   .build();
 </code></pre>

-...but what if you want to get a little fancier by hiding your unfinished drafts and using custom permalinks?
+...but what if you want to get fancier by hiding your unfinished drafts and using custom permalinks?
 Just add plugins...

 <pre><code><b>Metalsmith</b>(__dirname)
   .use(<b>drafts</b>)